 Imagine that you have constructed a simulation model of a machine shop that specializes in making dies for stamping parts.
 You are particularly interested in the operation of the milling machines, and in how jobs are released to the shop floor.
-You want to compare two different release policies, the schedule for preventative maintenance, the speed/feed of the milling machines for a particular family of dies, and the production lot size.
 You would like to choose policies that allow the shop to operate efficiently.
-This example will be described in more detail as we work through the five steps of the DOE process.
+You want to examine how shop operation is affected by release policies, the schedule for preventative maintenance, the speed/feed of the milling machines for a particular family of dies, and the production lot size.
+The example is described in more detail as we cover the five steps of the DOE process.